techidaily/site-twitter-videos/source/_posts/new-the-essential-2023-social-media-video-exploration-for-2024.md

 <img height="0" width="0" src="https://ephamedtechinc.pxf.io/i/5597632/2137210/26400" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### ● Be relatable

-Make sure you’re relatable to the type of audience who’s most likely to watch the video.
-For example, if you want to appeal to a younger demographic, then you should use more current slang in your videos.
-Similarly, if the audience is likely to be grown-up adults, then talk accordingly so your reaction video is relatable and appealing to them.

-### ● Keep things fun

-A common mistake people make when recording videos is taking themselves too seriously.
-By using jokes and humor, not only will viewers be entertained by the video itself, but they may also be more inclined to share it with their friends and family!

 ### ● Use your body

 Eye contact is extremely important when it comes to communicating with other people, but most importantly, it's necessary for keeping your viewer focused on the screen.
 If you're looking at your notes or fumbling with your phone, it's likely that your viewer will start looking at something else as well.
 So take advantage of this fact by doing something silly or memorable while narrating your video.
 It makes for good entertainment and helps keep viewers engaged.